asimonrose/awsautomation/README.md

 # My initial README

-# Webotron is a script that syncs a local dir to an s3 bucket
+## Webotron is a script that syncs a local dir to an s3 bucket

+### Features

+- List buckets
+- List bucket objects